About Street Tree Planting

 Lagerstroemia indica

-Table 2: Two species for planting in the street
+Table 2: Two species selected for planting in the street

 Street Name